On the Gromov width of polygon spaces: Introduction

 One should mention here that there are efficient methods for finding the Gromov width (and for solving the more general problem of ball packings) of $4$-dimensional manifolds that do not require the use of toric geometry.
 In particular, the Gromov width of the spaces of $5$-gons could also be found using Propositions 1.9, 1.10 and Remark 1.11 of \cite{McDuffellipsoids} by McDuff.
 These methods, however, are specific for dimension $4$.
 Therefore, instead of using these tools, we use some tools from toric geometry as those can be applied in any dimension.

 {\bf Organization.} We start with describing the tools for finding the Gromov width in Section \ref{section gromov width}.
 In Section \ref{section polygon spaces} we carefully define the polygon spaces and various toric actions on them (or on their subsets).
-In Section \ref{section projective} we prove the Gromov with of these $\M(r)$ which are symplectomorphic to a projective space.
-Sections \ref{section 5gons} and \ref{section 6gons} are devoted to the Gromov width of spaces of $5$-gons and $6$-gons, respectively.
+In Section \ref{section projective} we compute the Gromov with of these $\M(r)$ which are symplectomorphic to a projective space.
+Sections \ref{section 5gons} and \ref{section 6gons} are devoted to the computation of the Gromov width of spaces of $5$-gons and $6$-gons, respectively.